zeroc-ice/ice/js/BuildInstructions.md

 The scripts also require Ice for Python, you can build Ice for Python from [python](../python) folder of this source distribution or install the Python module `zeroc-ice`, using the following command:
 ```
   pip install zeroc-ice
 ```

-To start the NodeJS tests simply run:
+You can start the NodeJS tests with:
 ```
 npm run test:node
 ```